Anas-Jamil/Anas-Jamil/README.md

 - 🛠️ I enjoy building **web apps** and **utility projects**, recently focusing on a couple of exciting full-stack applications.

 ### Current Projects
-- **FitLife**: A full-stack fitness app to help users set and track fitness goals, log workouts, and manage their fitness journey in an organized way.
+- **GrpCollab** Full-stack web app to help students and teams collabarte.
+Roles, Task Delegiation, Video/audio call, Private and group messaging, schdueling.
 - **EcoSense**: A fully scaled app to help people around the world reduce their carbon footprint, working towards a cleaner and better tommorow!

 ### My Values and Approach